 In the world of digital marketing and online customer conversion, marketers have become all too familiar with the term “quality score”.
 Google, and other search engines, use your quality score to measure your overall ad position in the auction processes.

 The higher your quality score, the better your online visibility, and the lower your advertising costs.
-While this may seem simple in theory, many businesses struggle to make the necessary changes to their landing pages in order to optimise their quality score.
+While this may seem simple in theory, many businesses struggle to make the necessary changes to increase their landing page quality score.

-Let’s take a closer look at which elements influence quality score, and offer some advice on how to improve your landing pages.
+Let’s take a closer look at which elements influence landing page quality score, and offer some advice on how to improve your landing pages.

 A quality score is the system of measurement that search engines use in order to determine a business’s ad relevance and rank.
 These search engines use the given quality score to prioritise advertising and representative space - meaning, the higher your quality score, the higher up your ad will appear on the search engine results page.